 Brave-Butters-Kelley Indexes (BBKI)

-The Brave-Butters-Kelley (BBK) Coincident Index was –0.4 standard deviations from trend growth in September 2019, and the BBK Leading Index was 0.1 standard deviations from trend growth.
-In annualized real gross domestic product (GDP) units, BBK Monthly GDP Growth was 1.6% in September.
-The trend component contributed 2.4%, the cycle component contributed –0.9%, and the irregular component contributed 0.1%.
-The leading subcomponent contributed 0.0% and the lagging subcomponent contributed –0.9% to the cycle component of BBK Monthly GDP Growth.
+The Brave-Butters-Kelley (BBK) Coincident Index was –0.2 standard deviations from trend growth in May 2022, and the BBK Leading Index was –1.5 standard deviations from trend growth.
+In annualized real gross domestic product (GDP) units, the trend component of BBK Monthly GDP Growth was 2.3% in May and the cycle component was –0.6%.
+The leading subcomponent contributed –2.9% and the lagging subcomponent contributed 2.3% to the cycle component of BBK Monthly GDP Growth.

 Notes: The shaded regions in the Business Cycle Indexes figure indicate official periods of recession for the U.S. as identified by the National Bureau of Economic Research.
-The dashed line corresponds to the optimal threshold values demarcating historical U.S. expansions from recessions, as described in “A ‘big data’ view of the U.S. economy: Introducing the Brave-Butters-Kelley Indexes.”
+The dashed line corresponds to the optimal threshold values described in “A ‘big data’ view of the U.S. economy: Introducing the Brave-Butters-Kelley Indexes.”
+Coincident Index values below –1 have historically been associated with an elevated likelihood of a recession.
+Leading Index values below –1 have historically tended to signal an elevated likelihood of a recession ten months hence.

 |Monthly GDP Growth|

 Notes: All values are in annualized real GDP growth equivalent units with the exception of the Coincident and Leading Indexes, which are in standard deviation units from trend real GDP growth.
-The irregular component of Monthly GDP Growth cannot be estimated for a given month until quarterly real GDP is observed.
-Therefore, we do not report Monthly GDP Growth estimates beyond the last quarter of available GDP data.
-For more information on the model used to estimate Monthly GDP Growth, see “A ‘big data’ view of the U.S. economy: Introducing the Brave-Butters-Kelley Indexes.”
+The irregular component of Monthly GDP Growth is projected for a given month until quarterly real GDP is observed.
+Therefore, Monthly GDP Growth estimates beyond the last quarter of available GDP are also projected.
+For more information on the model used to estimate Monthly GDP Growth, see “A new 'big data' index of U.S. economic activity.”
 The values in the table may not total because of rounding.